-The Minnesota Court of Appeals published an opinion this morning with a clear message to law enforcement: Stop misleading our citizens about what the law requires of them.
+The Minnesota Court of Appeals published an opinion this morning with a clear message to law enforcement: Stop misleading our citizens about what the DWI laws require of them.

 Everyone wants safer roads, but at what cost?
 The liberties guarantied to us by the Minnesota and United States constitutions?